DemocracyEarth/paper/FAQ/FAQ-en.md

 **15. Where does the Democracy Earth *vote* token get its value?**
 The Democracy Earth Foundation vote token value is inextricably tied to the value of time - the value of which will be determined by an open and global market.

 The U.S. ‘minimum wage’ is $7.25 per hour, or $0.12 per minute.
-Because this currently represents the ‘low bar’ for the value of people’s time, the Foundation has set this at the initial offering price of the vote token, with discounted pre-sale pricing, depending on lockup choice.  $0.10 for no lockup .. $0.08 for 6 months .. or $0.06 for a 12-month lockup.
+Because this currently represents the ‘low bar’ for the value of people’s time, the Foundation has set this at the initial offering price of the vote token, with discounted pre-sale pricing, depending on lockup choice: $0.10 for no lockup; $0.08 for 6 month lockup; $0.06 for a 12-month lockup.
 This pricing gives investors a natural return ranging from 20% to 100% compared to the public price.

 While we cannot guarantee an appreciation, our expectations are that the vote token will ‘settle’ in the $15-50 per hour and then maintain a relatively stable price.
-This gives investors not only a solid store of value .. but a hedge against downside risk.
+This gives investors a store of value and a hedge against downside risk.

-In addition, because the utility of the vote token is directly in line with the charitable cause, token sales are tax-free and therefore eliminate the erosion of return due to taxation (Initial opinion of Deloitte, the Foundation’s international tax advisors.)